jackmeyers115/solderingtutorial/README.md

 # How to Solder
+## by Jack Meyers

 Welcome to my Github project, where I'll be giving you a tutorial on how to solder.
+Soldering is a fundamental skill in electronics that involves joining components together by melting solder, a metal alloy, to create a conductive and durable connection.
+This tutorial will guide you through the basics of soldering circuits.
+This tutorial is intended for information technology students who want to start learning about making circuits.

 ## Tools and Materials Needed